 We hold an annual Group wellbeing walking challenge which involves teams competing against each other with their smart devices automatically tracking progress.
 In 2022, 27 teams took part, over 60 million steps were taken, and 40,000 km were covered.

 We have also introduced a team of Mental Health First Aiders – we now have more than 20 colleagues across various business units qualified to help and support all employees.
 Giving everyone the ability to talk in complete confidence to a supportive team who are available to listen and point colleagues in the right direction for the most appropriate ongoing support.

 Embark also has an Employee Assistance Programme, which can help with personal problems and/or work-related issues that may impact colleagues work performance, health, or mental or emotional wellbeing.

 There is a wealth of information on a range of topics from financial management to health checks and employees are entitled to a number of telephone counselling sessions and up to four face-to-face sessions per year.

 In light of the global pandemic, our employees’ safety is a top priority and in line with government guidelines, the Embark Group has undertaken a full Covid-19 risk assessment for all its office locations, and control measures have been reviewed via a physical on-site audit.
 View our workplace risk assessments.

-We added a new benefit option for colleagues so that they have the option to be able to give to the causes that they care about – Give As You Earn.
+Colleagues were offered a new benefit selection, so that they have the option to be able to give to the causes that they care about – Give As You Earn.
 As an introductory offer, Charities Trust offered to match the first £10 donated each month in May and June 2021 on any new donations.
 For a donation of £10, which will cost £5.50/£8 depending on employees’ tax rate, their chosen charity receives £20.